-Blue Jeans Sports/casual shorts T-shirts/Tank tops Sweat suits, wind suits Athletic shoes Tube-top dresses Flip-Flops/ Beachwear- Spandex/Leggings in lieu of Strapless or spaghettitype sandals pants strap apparel
+Ripped jeans Sports/casual shorts (except Tank tops/Halter tops Sweat suits, wind suits in athletic or intramural activities) Tube-top dresses Flip-Flops/ Beachwear-type sandals Spandex/Leggings in lieu of pants Strapless or spaghettitype sandals T-Shirts strap apparel

-Inappropriate clothing can also be defined as low cut, form/tight fitting clothing or excessively short skirts (a good rule of thumb is not more than three inches above the knee or below the collar bone).
-Clothes should always be clean, pressed, and in good condition.
+Inappropriate clothing can also be defined as low cut, mid-drift baring, form/tight fitting clothing or excessively short skirts (a good rule of thumb is not more than three inches above the knee or below the collar bone).
+Clothes should always be clean and free from stains, holes, and wrinkles.

-While contemporary "business casual" dress is appropriate for most occasions, other occasions may require "traditional business" attire.
-Such occasions would include, but are not limited to, formal meetings with the public or business executives and off-campus conferences or workshops.
+While contemporary "business casual" dress is appropriate for most occasions, other occasions may require more "traditional business" attire.
+Such occasions may include, but are not limited to, formal on-campus meetings involving external constituents and off-campus presentations, conferences or workshops.
+Your supervisor should communicate to you when traditional business attire is expected.
+However, if you are unsure, ask.